 After parking in the LACMA lot and spending some time in that museum, I made my way through the Japanese Pavilion and out to the La Brea Tar Pits.

-The main tar pit is the one that you always see in photos and it has a tenth of a mile path that takes you all around it.
-Most of the pit is enclosed in 10 foot tall fencing, but there is one section with a bridge that does not have the fencing, this is the best area for photos as you do not have the fence bars blocking your shot.
+The central tar pit is the one that you always see in photos, and it has a tenth of a mile path that takes you all around it.
+Most of the pit is enclosed in 10-foot tall fencing, but there is one section with a bridge that does not have the fencing.
+If you are looking for the best view, then head to this area as you do not have the fence bars blocking your photos.

 The Sabretooth Tiger